 The Board of Directors ("Board") of Anchun International Holdings Ltd. (the "Company") and together with its subsidiary (the "Group") is committed to maintain high standards of corporate governance by adopting and complying, where possible, with the Principles and Provisions of the Code of Corporate Governance 2018 (the "Code").
-Good corporate governance provides the framework for an ethical and accountable corporate environment, which will protect the interests of the Company's shareholders ("Shareholders") and promote investors' confidence.
+Good corporate governance provides the framework for an ethical and accountable corporate environment, which will protect the interests of the Company's shareholders ("Shareholders"), promote investors' confidence and maximise long-term value of the Shareholders.

-This report describes the corporate governance framework and practices of the Group that were in place in the financial year ended 31 December 2021 ("FY2021") with reference made to each of the principles of the Code.
-The Company is generally in compliance with the principles and provisions as set out in the Code where they are applicable, relevant and practicable to the Group.
+This report describes the Company's corporate governance processes and activities in conjunction with the Listing Manual of Singapore Exchange Securities Trading Limited ("Listing Manual") requirements that issuers describe its corporate governance practices that were in place during the financial year ended 31 December 2022 ("FY2022") with specific reference made to the principles and provisions of the Code.
+The Company is also guided by the voluntary Practice Guidance which was issued to complement the Code, and which sets out best practice standards for companies.
 Where there are any deviations from the Code, the Board considered alternative practices adopted by the Group are sufficient to meet the underlying objectives of the Code.
 Appropriate explanations have been provided in the relevant sections when there are deviations.